rvt/Arilux_AL-LC0X/README.md

 | [![Build Status](https://travis-ci.org/rvt/Arilux_AL-LC0X.svg?branch=master)](https://travis-ci.org/rvt/Arilux_AL-LC0X)  | [![Build Status](https://travis-ci.org/rvt/Arilux_AL-LC0X.svg?branch=develop)](https://travis-ci.org/rvt/Arilux_AL-LC0X) |

-# LEDstrip firmware for esp8266
+# LEDstrip firmware for esp8266/esp8265 devices

-This is an alternative version of the [Alternative firmware] for Arilux LED Controllers with a few modifications and enhancements.
+This is an driver for the popular LED strips using the ESP8266/EPS8265 devices.
+Initially I tested them only on the Arilux devices but they can also work on any other ESP8266/ESP8265 device.

+The initial code came from https://github.com/mertenats/Arilux_AL-LC0X but in the mean time it has been completely overhauled.

-This firmware has been tested with both OpenHAB and just a bit om Home Assistance.
+This firmware has been tested with OpenHAB and just a bit om Home Assistance.
-- In OpenHAB both brightness, color ON/OFF will work because OpenHAB understands both HSB and RGB color model.
-- In Home Assistant brightness and ON/OFF will work.
-Note: RGB to HSB model needs to be added to the example of Home Assistant, let me know if somebody is really interested.
-I don´ run HA myself so I have very limited knowledge.

-Differences are between the original (from Martenats) firmware:
-- Took the Martenats as my original to get into esp8266, but rewrote it mostly.

-Enhancements are:
+Features:
-- Fade from any color to any other color smoothly without apparent brightness changes
+- Fade from any color to any other color smoothly without apparent brightness changes without special commands
-- ON/OFF states will correctly fade and remember the last color (in EEPROM)
+- ON/OFF states will correctly fade in/out and remember the last color (in EEPROM)
-- Easy to make new effects, See Effect.h and some of the including Effects
+- Easy to make new effects, See effect.h and some of the including Effects
-- You can send partial updates for the color, for example just can just send he hue, brightness or white values
+- You can send partial updates for the color, for example just can just send the hue, brightness or white values
-- After startup the LED will always turn on as a safety feature (handy if the arilux is behind a switch, mqtt down, wifi down etc..)
+- After startup the LED will always turn on as a safety feature (handy if the device is behind a switch, mqtt down, wifi down etc..)
-- Solid reconnect to mosquitto
+- Solid reconnect to your MQTT broker.

 Current effects are:
-- Rainbow: Will keep fading over the rainbow of colors
+- Rainbow: Will keep fading over the rainbow of colors with a given time period
 - Transition: Change from color1 to color2 over a period of time
 - Flash:  Flash between two colors or between black and the current color
 - Strobe: Strobe between two colors, period can be given

 Old functionality to be re-added
 - IR Remote control

-Ideas
-- instead of using remote use a config topic to store specific configurations

 ## Remote Controle changes